 If I am eligible, when would I see “Aggie Assurance” on my Offer Letter?

 When your financial aid offer is made, if you DO NOT have grants and/or scholarships to cover your tuition, you will be awarded an Aggie Assurance Supplement.

 Will I see Tuition Support Grants on my Offer Letter?

 Yes, if you meet all eligibility requirements you will see a “Texas A&M Tuition Support” award on your Offer Letter.

 Do Texas A&M Blinn TEAM students qualify?

-Yes, Texas A&M Blinn TEAM student are eligible for Aggie Assurance.
-However, only tuition paid to Texas A&M University is considered in the determination of Aggie Assurance eligibility.
+Yes, Texas A&M Blinn TEAM students are eligible; however, only tuition paid to Texas A&M University is covered.
+Blinn tuition is NOT covered.

 May I receive for the summer terms?

 No, Aggie Assurance and tuition support are for the Fall and Spring terms only.